Wellington Olympic AFC

-Wellington Olympic Association Football Club is a New Zealand amateur football club based in Berhampore, Wellington.
-The club's premier team competes in the Central League through which they have qualified for the New Zealand National League.
+Wellington Olympic Association Football Club is a New Zealand association football club based in Berhampore, Wellington.
+The club's premier team competes in the Central League, through which they can qualify for the New Zealand National League.

 Club history

 The club was formed in 1953 by Greek immigrants as Apollon AFC and is commonly known as 'The Greeks'.
 The club changed its name to Christian Youth FC (CYFC) in 1959, and became Wellington Olympic in 1983.
 The local Greek community continues to be the basis of the club's support and a significant number of players are of Greek heritage.